Locally Differentially Private Analysis of Graph Statistics: Effectiveness of empirical estimation in LocalRR

 \section{Effectiveness of empirical estimation in \alg{LocalRR$_\triangle$}}

 In Section~\ref{sub:non-interactive_triangles}, we presented \alg{LocalRR$_\triangle$}, which uses the empirical estimation method after the RR.
-Here we show the effectiveness of empirical estimation by comparing \alg{LocalRR$_\triangle$} with the RR without empirical estimation.
-We also note that the RR has been applied to the adjacency matrix without empirical estimation in \cite{Qin_CCS17,Ye_ICDE20} for different purposes than counting triangles.
+Here we show the effectiveness of empirical estimation by comparing \alg{LocalRR$_\triangle$} with the RR without empirical estimation \cite{Qin_CCS17,Ye_ICDE20}.

 As the RR without empirical estimation, we applied the RR to the lower triangular part of the adjacency matrix $\bmA$; i.e., we ran lines 1 to 6 in Algorithm~\ref{alg:subgraph-rr}.
 Then we output the number of noisy triangles $m_3$.
 We denote this algorithm by \alg{RR w/o emp}.